ros2/demos/demo_nodes_cpp/README.md

 ### Parameter Blackboard

-This runs `parameter_blackboard` ROS 2 node which instantiates a ROS2 parameter server which acts as "blackboard" which all nodes could get and set parametes value:
+This runs `parameter_blackboard` ROS 2 node which instantiates a ROS 2 parameter server which acts as a global "blackboard" for all nodes to get and set parameters.

 ```bash
 # Open new terminal